A Bayesian Approach to In-Game Win Probability in Soccer: Experiments

 \subsection{Dataset}

-The time remaining and score differential could be obtained from match reports, but the contextual features that describe the in-game situation require more detailed data.
-Therefore, our analysis relies on event stream data.
-This kind of data is collected manually from watching video feeds of the matches.
-For each event on the pitch, a human annotator records the event with a timestamp, the location (i.e., a $(x,y)$ position), the type of the event (e.g., pass, shot, foul, \ldots) and the players that are involved.
-From these data streams, we can extract both the game changing event (i.e., goals and cards), and assess how each team is performing at each moment in the game.

-We use data provided by Wyscout from the English Premier League, Spanish LaLiga, German Bundesliga, Italian Serie A, French Ligue 1, Dutch Eredivisie, and Belgian First Division A. For each league, we used the 2014/2015, 2015/2016 and 2016/2017 seasons to train and validate our models.
-This training set consists of 5967 games (some games in the 2014/2015 and 2015/2016 season were ignored due to missing events).
-The 2017/2018 season was set aside as a test set containing 2227 games.
+Our analysis relies on event stream data from the English Premier League, Spanish LaLiga, German Bundesliga, Italian Serie A and French Ligue 1.
+This data was scraped from \url{http://whoscored.com}.
+For each league, we used the 2011/12 up to 2017/18 seasons to train our models.
+This training set consists of 12,758 games.
+The 2018/19 season of each league was set aside as a test set containing 1,826 games.
 Due to the home advantage, the distribution between wins, ties and losses is unbalanced.
-In the full dataset, 45.23\% of the games end in a win for the home team, 29.75\% end in a tie and 25.01\% end in a win for the away team.
+In the full dataset, 46\% of the games end in a win for the home team, 25\% end in a tie and 29\% end in a win for the away team.

-To asses the pre-game strength of each team, we scraped Elo ratings from \url{http://clubelo.com}.
-In the case of association football, the single rating difference between two teams is a highly significant predictor of match outcomes~\cite{hvattum2010}.
+To assess the pre-game strength of each team, we scraped Elo ratings from \url{http://clubelo.com}.
+For soccer, the single rating difference between two teams is a highly significant predictor of match outcomes~\cite{hvattum2010,robberechts2018}.